HELP SAVE THE MOUNTAIN GORILLAS

 Africa’s mountain gorilla (Gorilla beringei beringei) one of man’s closest relatives, is in peril.
 In recent years, their plight has become more precarious due to poaching, political instability and deforestation.
 In September of 2007, the World Conservation Union - the world's most respected authority on the plight of Earth's plants and animals – moved the mountain gorillas from its Red List of Endangered Species from the endangered list to the critically endangered list.
 They are one of the world’s rarest animals, with only about 800 remaining in the wild.
 About 480 gorillas live in the Virunga Volcanoes Massif, which combines Rwanda’s Volcanoes National Park, DR Congo’s Virunga National park and Uganda’s Mgahinga national park.
 About 320 gorillas live in Bwindi’s Impenetrable National Park in Uganda.
 They aren’t found anywhere else on the planet; they are not found in zoos as luckily, they cannot survive in captivity.

-LCA’s current campaign is aimed at raising $54,000.00 to buy and ship updated radio equipment to the Ugandan Wildlife Authority (UWA) that will allow them to vastly increase the coverage and speed of their monitoring communications.
+LCA’s current campaign is aimed at raising the remaining $26,000.00 ($29,000 of $55,000 goal raised so far as of January 31, 2014) to buy and ship updated radio equipment to the Ugandan Wildlife Authority (UWA) that will allow them to vastly increase the coverage and speed of their monitoring communications.
 Right now, they desperately need a new Motorola Aerial system, complete with 11 VHF Aerial Outstations, 11 Motorola DP4400 VHF Desk Top Units and 50 Motorola DP2400 VHF Portable Digital Radios.

 Motorola DM4400 VHF Desk Top Unit